 This ecosystem also encompasses much of the research we do at the Section for Image Analysis and Computer Graphics at the Technical University of Denmark, and is as such a nice framework for exploiting the possible synergies within our group.
 Examples of this ecosystem are

 As seen under People, this initiative has a sufficient number of participants, working on parts of the ecosystem.
 A benefit of taking the holistic ecosystem approach to our research is that it also enforces relevant performance metrics on our research in the individual parts.
 In 2015, the first year of the initiative, our collaboration has focus on

 Having densly sampled BRDFs of the surface of each object in a given scene allows for photorealistic rendering of that scene.
-This project aims at creating a database of 3D scenes composed of simple geometries, includes surface BRDFs.
+This project aims at better acquisition of surface BRDFs in 3D scenes composed of simple geometries.

 We create a realistic dataset for evaluation of Non-Rigid Structured From Motion algorithms.
 The dataset provides a dense point set with an accurate ground truth.
 This is accomplished through stop-motion animated animatronics with dense structured light scanning for each frame.

 We have created a multi-view stereo (MVS) dataset where the focus is on reconstruction of geometry and appearance.
 Three glass objects with different radiometric properties are selected and multiple MVS scenes are captured, reconstructed and rendered.